 So provided you stay clear of the poisons and own up to your digestive system's two humble desires:

 - be given enough time to do its job properly

-then you will succeed on your journey to shrinking the size of your stomach.
+then you will succeed on your journey to losing your fat belly.

-Good luck and please feel free to share your thoughts or ask a question in the discussion below.
+Good luck and please feel free to share your thoughts or ask questions in the discussion below.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.

 I've been doing this for two weeks and have lost 3 kilos so far (78-75)

 Surprisingly easy once you set your mind to it and food tastes great when u do start eating in evening

 Juliette Kando FI Chor (author) from Andalusia on August 15, 2014:

 One more thing to consider: Often when you feel "hungry", your body may be telling you that the type of food you eat is not feeding you well.
 Your body may be craving for real, fresh, living food as against processed and packaged long shelf-life food which you can stuff down your throat until dooms day but will always leave you feeling hungry because it contains no valid, beneficial nutrients.